dheafesaa/DaunTektif-Model/README.md

 ---

-## © License
+## 📜 License

-Copyright © 2025 **Dauntektif**.
+© 2025 **Dauntektif** 🔍🌱
-All rights reserved.
+All Rights Reserved ⚖️

-This code is the intellectual property of **Dauntektif** and may only be used for official purposes related to the Dauntektif application.
+This code is the **intellectual property** of **Dauntektif**.

+✅ Permitted use:
+- Educational and research purposes 📚🔬
+- Personal learning and experimentation 🧑‍💻

+❌ Prohibited use:
-Any reproduction, distribution, or modification without prior written permission is strictly prohibited.
+- Commercial usage without prior written permission 💰🚫
+- Redistribution, reproduction, or modification for profit 🛑

+---

+## 👨‍💻 Author & Contact

+Developed with ❤️ by **Dauntektif**

+📧 Email: [depsaaa0823@gmail.com]